Jack Hinshelwood: Club career

 Hinshelwood joined the youth academy of Brighton & Hove Albion at the age of 7, and worked his way up through their youth categories.
 He debuted with their under-18s in March 2021, and started his scholarship the following season at the age of 16.
 On 14 April 2023, he signed a professional contract with the club until 2026.
 He made his senior and professional debut with Brighton & Hove Albion as a late substitute replacing Deniz Undav in a 2–1 Premier League defeat to Aston Villa at Villa Park on 28 May 2023.
 He made his first start in a 6–1 defeat against Aston Villa on 30 September 2023.

 On 6 December 2023, Hinshelwood scored his first career goal in a 2–1 home victory against Brentford.
 On 9 April 2024 he signed a new contract with Brighton until June 2028.

 International career

 Hinshelwood is a youth international for England, representing England U18 in 2023.
 On 6 September 2023, Hinshelwood made his England U19 debut during a 1–0 defeat to Germany in Oliva.

 On 9 September 2024, Hinshelwood made his England U21 debut during a 4–1 win over Austria at Kenilworth Road.
 He was called up for the 2025 UEFA European Under-21 Championship.
 He started in their quarter-final victory over Spain and semi-final win against Netherlands.
 On 28 June, Hinshelwood played every minute of the final as England defeated Germany 3–2 after extra time to lift the trophy.

 Playing style

-Hinshelwood is a ball-playing central midfielder with great tactical awareness.
-He can also play in any defensive position, but best affects games through his ball-distribution and vision which suits his midfield role best.
-He is an ambipedal player with a good understanding of the game, who also likes to get forward.
+Ben Fisher, speaking to the Irish Examiner, described Hinshelwood as a ball-playing central midfielder with tactical awareness, capable of playing in defensive positions, ambidextrous, and comfortable moving forward from midfield.